In God we trust, all others must bring data — WE Deming

 - Pay has three bands: low, variable and high ranges.

 - An employee has three bands: few (0-10), medium (10-50), high (50+).
-The number of employees can act as a proxy for startup’s maturity stage.
+The number of employees can act as a proxy for the startup’s maturity stage.
 Pre product-market fit, growth or mature phase.

 - B2B space is dominated by SAAS firms, a lot of the AI/ML platforms with plug and play solutions.
 Also, B2B has a nice mix in terms of the job titles with plenty of entry-level jobs.